Crown Heights riot: Rioting

 For three days following the crash, numerous African Americans and Caribbean Americans of the neighborhood, joined by growing numbers of non-residents, rioted in Crown Heights.
 In the rioting of the ensuing three days, according to Edward Shapiro, many of the rioters "did not even live in Crown Heights."

 During the riots, Jewish people were injured, stores were looted, and cars and homes were damaged.
 The rioters identified Jewish homes by the mezuzot affixed to the front doors.

 An additional 350 police officers were added to the regular duty roster on August 20 and were assigned to Crown Heights in an attempt to quell the rioting.
 After episodes of rock- and bottle-throwing involving hundreds of blacks and Jews, and after groups of blacks marched through Crown Heights chanting "No Justice, No Peace!", "Death to the Jews!", and "Whose streets?
 Our streets!", an additional 1,200 police officers were sent to confront rioters in Crown Heights.

 On the third day of the disturbances, Al Sharpton and Sonny Carson led a march.
 The marchers proceeded through Crown Heights carrying antisemitic signs and burning an Israeli flag.
 Rioters threw bricks and bottles at police; shots were fired at police and police cars were pelted and overturned, including the Police Commissioner's car.

 Riots escalated to the extent that a detachment of 200 police officers was overwhelmed and had to retreat for their safety.
 On August 22, over 1,800 police officers, including mounted and motorcycle units, had been dispatched to stop the attacks on people and property.

 By the time the three days of rioting ended, 152 police officers and 38 civilians were injured, 27 vehicles were destroyed, seven stores were looted or burned, and 225 cases of robbery and burglary were committed.
 At least 129 arrests were made during the riots, including 122 blacks and seven whites.
 Property damage was estimated at one million dollars.

-Related shooting murder
+Murder of Anthony Graziosi

-On September 5, two weeks after the riot had been controlled, Anthony Graziosi, an Italian sales representative with a white beard dressed in dark business attire, was driving in the neighborhood.
-As he stopped at a traffic light at 11 p.m., six blocks away from where Yankel Rosenbaum had been murdered, a group of four black men surrounded his car and one of them shot and killed him.
+On September 5, two weeks after the riot had been controlled, Anthony Graziosi, a 67-year-old sales representative of Italian descent with a white beard who was dressed in dark business attire, was driving in the neighborhood.
+As he stopped at a traffic light at 11 p.m., six blocks away from where Yankel Rosenbaum had been murdered, a group of four black men surrounded his car, dragging Graziosi out and beating him before one member of the group fatally shot him.
 It was alleged by Graziosi's family and their attorney, as well as Senator Al D'Amato, Senator Daniel Patrick Moynihan, State Attorney General Robert Abrams, former Mayor Ed Koch, and a number of advocacy organizations, that Graziosi's resemblance to a Hasidic Jew precipitated his murder.
 The New York Police Department, Mayor Dinkins, newspaper columnist Mike McAlary, and the U.S. Justice Department did not agree.
 The murder was not treated as a hate crime.